 A lot of people prefer to study online.
 One of the reasons for this is that most prospective MBA students are already in employment and are unable or unwilling to give up on their job to go back to school.
 Many times, their employer will actually sponsor their MBA program.
 A number of online MBA in Business Intelligence programs exist, including

 - Professional MBA Business Intelligence Specialization – University of Colorado Denver Business School – This MBA program includes 12 elective courses that focus on business intelligence.
 As such, students are able to design their degree so that it most suits their personal needs and requirements.
 While it is possible to complete the entire degree online, students are encouraged to take some of their courses on campus so they have an opportunity to interact directly with their peers and faculty.
+This AACSB accredited program is highly ranked and does not require the GMAT for entrance.

 - Business Intelligence Master of Business Administration – Baker College – This online program is designed to ensure graduates understand the various different sources of data, how to extrapolate data from these sources, how to analyze it and how to present it in a way that makes sense for non-statistical people.